-As a result, officials must be on their toes and have the right technology, processes, and training in place to ensure that those in harm’s way are given the information they need to protect themselves and their loved ones at a moment’s notice.
+As a result, officials must be on their toes and have the right technology, processes, and training in place to ensure those in harm’s way are given the information they need to protect themselves and their loved ones at a moment’s notice.

 Some of the most memorable wildfires in the U.S. were the horrific California wildfires of 2017.

 Wildfires hit Sonoma County especially hard.
 Even though officials evacuated 100,000 people, 24 still died.

 The Sonoma Assessment Team evaluated the emergency notification process and responded to these fires and found there was an established public alert and warning system to alert residents and visitors to the county.

 In fact, alerts began the night the fire broke out.

 Unfortunately, the team also discovered the warning efforts were “uncoordinated and included gaps, overlaps, and redundancies with regard to capabilities in various County departments.”

 Additionally, responders overlooked many available tools, such as the federal Wireless Emergency Alert System.